- Disposable Versus Reusable – Why Switch!

 Since ages, cloth has been the go-to fabric used by millions of women across the world to manage menstruation.
 Truth is, the pertinent question is not figuring if cloth is hygienic, but whether it is cared for hygienically.
 When Reliefpads are washed well, dried in direct sunlight and stored well, they tick all the right boxes.

 Yes it does.
 But the secret is that it gets rid of it also very quickly.
-To keep it stain-free, it has to be soaked in cold water for 30 minutes before washing.
-The reason behind this is simple – because blood contains protein, it rinses easily in cold water, while warm water coagulates protein, making it set in the fabric.
+To keep it stain-free, it has to be soaked in cold water for few minutes before washing.
+The reason behind this is simple – because blood contains protein, it rinses easily in cold water, while warm water coagulates the blood and becomes very hard inside the pad.